YutoSmz/large_data_transfer/README.md

 # large_data_transfer

-Programs for sending and receiving large files, using tcp
+Programs for sending and receiving large files, using tcp in C language.

 ## Usage